parallelworks/urban_flow_model/README.md

 # Urban Flow Model
 The aim of this repository is to create a ML generative model of urban flows using numerical data from LES simulations as the training data.
 The numerical data must be downloaded before running the code.

 The workflow scripts are described in the sections below.
-To execute 2-3-4 using docker run `build_run_docker.sh`.
+To execute 2-3-4 using docker run `build_run_docker.sh` and execute `main.sh`.
 See `main.sh` for more information on the workflow parameters, inputs and outputs.

 ### 1. extract-centerplane.py:
 - Takes the full 3D velocity fields and extracts and saves the centerplane (z=0).